REVIEW IN THE SPECIALISED PRESS

 Rooms 8/10

-Rooms vary in size, from modest Bunk Rooms (with a chunky, custom-built wooden bunk bed), through standard Comfort rooms, to spacious Deluxe and family rooms.
+My room was spacious, with a period fireplace and some splendid Delftware.
+Other rooms vary in size, from modest Bunk Rooms (with a chunky, custom-built wooden bunk bed), through standard Comfort rooms, to spacious Deluxe and family rooms – and there are also two apartment-style rooms with kitchenettes.
 The Comfort rooms have quite enough space for two, without tripping over your luggage, and are fine for short stays.
 Colour schemes vary: powder blue, perhaps, soft greys, or golden beige.
 Scatter cushions with Van Gogh or Mondrian prints and photos of Amsterdam add a local note.

-Touches of luxury are carefully placed where they matter: superb mattresses, pillows and bed linen; espresso machines with Illy coffee.
-And oh, how welcome it is after a long journey to find normal light switches rather than bewildering computerised screens, and shower taps that you don’t need a technology degree to operate.
-Bathrooms are pristine with white marble walls and floors, and a good enough size for one-at-a-time.
+Bathrooms are pristine with white marble walls and floors, and are a good enough size for one-at-a-time.
 Walk-in showers have both rain and hand-held fittings, and organic, vegan products come in recyclable dispensers.
+The apartment rooms also have baths.

 Food and Drink 8/10

-Breakfast is good value, with smoked salmon, cut meats, cheeses and breads, along with healthy organic cereals and yoghurt, as well as eggs (also organic) to order.
+Breakfast is good value, with smoked salmon, cut meats, avocado, cheeses, breads and pastries from a local baker.
+I especially enjoyed the organic muesli with all manner of nuts and seeds to add in, and a fresh, lively fruit salad, followed by a fine omelette.
 Fruit juice and top-class coffee and tea are on hand.
 There is no restaurant.

 Value for Money 9/10